 Asking the right questions is an important part of user research, but it’s not easy.
 Slipping into “pitch mode” is all too common, and leading people to the answer you want is often easier said than done.

-- Prepare a script and list of questions ahead of time to be sure your conversation stays on track; make sure you hit your key learning objectives.
+Prepare a script.
+Create a list of questions ahead of time to be sure your conversation stays on track; make sure you hit your key learning objectives.

-- Avoid asking about your product / solution directly (if you don’t have to).
+Avoid asking about your product / solution directly.
 Your goal should be to understand the pain someone is experiencing, not to ask users what they want.
 Try to steer clear of leading people to the answer you want when it comes to design and functionality.
 Your customer knows best.

 “Keep it Casual”